warroyo/pbs-minikube/install.md

 helm repo add eirini https://cloudfoundry-incubator.github.io/eirini-release helm install eirini/uaa --namespace uaa --name uaa --values values.yml
 ```

+### NOTE the uaa helm chart takes a while. use `kubectl get pods -n uaa` and wait until the uaa pod is in `1/1 running` state

 2. get the minikube ip and add it to `/etc/hosts`

 ```bash